Summer on blanket bog

 As I set out on foot, the ground is noticeably drier than my autumn visit.
 There's give and a little squelch, but I can tell that summer has taken a toll with the heat and the wind.

 There's plenty of sphagnum about, some species I recognise, some I don't, and remnants of this season's cottongrass.
-Even today's punishing heat, a bog pool remains, briming with (I think) S. cuspidatum.
-One or two stalks of the cottongrass staning proud have retained their white bobble hats.
+Even today's punishing heat, a bog pool remains, brimming with (I think) S. cuspidatum.
+One or two stalks of the cottongrass standing proud have retained their white bobble hats.
 A patchwork of reds and greens surround the pool, turned white and crispy in places.
 That should regenerate as soon as the rains come back - it's a tough little genus, Sphagnum...

-I see something with a slightly scaly form growing through a rich, maroon carpet of S. capillifolium and am briefly giddy that it might be S. divinum.
+I see something with a slightly scaly form growing through a rich, maroon carpet of S. capillifolium and am briefly giddy that it might be S. medium.
 Two and a half years on the peat team and I have gone from no peat background to being giddy at the prospect of a single species...
 Closer inspections reveals it is not the species formerly know as magellanicum, but (I think) papillosum.
-With the benefit of hindsight, I should have a hand lens and species key, but we live in strange times and I wanted to spend no more time in the office than was necessary.
+With the benefit of hindsight, I should have picked up a hand lens and species key, but we live in strange times and I wanted to spend no more time in the office than was necessary.

 As I continue up the transect, I find more pools, some of them quite extensive, and little clusters of bog asphodel still in sulphurous blossom.
 From a blanket bog restoration point of view, this is a transitional plant often viewed as a sign that the bog is drying out.
 The transect I am walking is one of our oldest restoration sites; the asphodel is growing over the fence on of our most recent and may actually be a sign that that bog is rewetting.
 There is lush patch of it just above a gully, recently blocked and now brimming with water and the sphagnum pioneer, cuspidatum.

 There is certainly plenty of squelch as I weave around small pools to keep dry feet (for reasons of hasty packing, I have not brought my gaiters).
-It's fantastic that, given the recent dry spell and thoday's oppresive heat, the bog is holding so much water.
+It's fantastic that, given the recent dry spell and today's oppresive heat, the bog is holding so much water.

 As I continue, I see dwarf shrubs standing proud of the bryophytes.
 Delicate little bilberry and resinous crowberry, with the distinctive white stripe down the underside of its leaves.
 I find a small patch of cloudberry with its distinctive, umbrella like leaves; they put me in mind of rhubarb in miniature.